 Leiserowitz, A., E. Maibach, C. Roser-Renouf, and J.D.
 Hmielowski, 2012: Extreme Weather, Climate & Preparedness in the American Mind.
 Yale University and George Mason University.
-New Haven, CT: Yale Project on Climate Change Communication (retrieved Apr.
-20, 2012).
+New Haven, CT: Yale Project on Climate Change Communication (PDF, last retrieved May 3, 2019).

 Note: PDF documents require the free Adobe Reader or compatible viewing software to be viewed.